TanviSingh01/Good-Light-For-Working/README.md

 Manraj Singh, Saqib Nawaz, Tanvi Singh

 ### Task Description
 An Arduino can act as a PC USB Keyboard.
-Connect a light sensor to your Arduino and detect sunset (ignore quick changes).
+Connect a light sensor to your Arduino and detect sunset.
 Remind the user repeatedly to not work on a display without a sufficient light source.
 Take action if the user doesn't turn on a light in a over 5 minutes.
-Assume a Windows 7 or 10 installation on the connected PC.

 ### Required Components
 1. Arduino Leonardo Board with USB connector